jvican/jvican.github.io/content/post/reduce-compile-times.md

                      ^
 ```

-The error can be mitigated by importing `coParser` and `cliParser` from
+The error can be fixed by importing `coParser` and `cliParser` from
 `CliParsers` in the `Bloop.scala` source file.
 But doing so would change our
 baseline (because we're caching `Parser[CliOptions]` in another call-site
 that isn't our initial `CliParsers`).
 So let's remove the new case-app